obbish/wifi-survey/README.md

 ```

 ### 4. Critical: Enable Location Services
 For the tool to see **SSID** and **BSSID**, you must grant Location permission to Python.
-We provide a helper script for this:
+A helper script is provided for this:

 ```bash
 python3 request_location.py
 ```
-Follow the system prompt to allow access.
+Follow the system prompt to allow python access.

-## Usage
+## Main script usage

 ### Running a Survey
 ```bash